christopherwk210/gm-bot/src/assets/markdown/help.all.md

 Hi, I'm GameMakerBot.
 Here are my available commands:
 ```
 !help        - outputs this message

 !role        - toggles a role on and off
                usage: !role [role]
                available roles: 'voip', 'streamy'

-You can also toggle the streamy role by typing '!streamy' (without quotes).

 !resources   - outputs a list of trusted resources to assist with your GameMaker Studio journey

 !docs        - outputs the URL to the documentation of a GML function
                usage: !docs [function_name] [optional: version]
                available versions: 'gms1','gms2'; defaults to 'gms2'
                example: !docs draw_sprite
                example: !docs draw_sprite gms2
                example: !docs draw_sprite gms1

+!commandment - outputs a GIF version of one of Pixelated Pope's GameMaker commandments
+               usage: !commandment [roman numeral | "list"]
+               Using "list" will DM you a list of available commandments
+               example: !commandment I
+               example: !commandment XII
+               example: !commandment list

+You can also toggle the streamy role by typing '!streamy' (without quotes).
 ```

 **This is how you add code blocks to your messages in Discord:**